vashian/liara-cli/README.md

   $ liara deploy

 OPTIONS
+  -d, --debug            show debug logs
   -h, --help             show CLI help
+  -i, --image=image      docker image to deploy
-  -p, --project=project  project name --api_token=api_token  your api token to use for authentication --path                 project path in your computer --port=port            the port that your app listens to
+  -p, --project=project  project name
+  -v, --volume=volume    volume absolute path --api-token=api-token  your api token to use for authentication --path=path            project path in your computer --platform=platform    the platform your project needs to run --port=port            the port that your app listens to
 ```